rapidDevGroup/autoCMS/README.md

 <div class="auto-edit-bg-img">...</div>
 ```
 **NOTE:**
-The bg-img will add a style attribute with a background-image: url(img/url/imagename.jpg); and remove any other style attribute.
+* The bg-img will add a style attribute with a background-image: url(img/url/imagename.jpg); and remove any other style attribute.
 Add a custom class for all your other background image attributes and do not use a style tag with this autoCRM class.
+* Image alt text will also be available to edit.

 #### Repeating Tags